-The article below describes the 2011 Every 15 Minutesprogram at Moorhead High School.
-The program was conducted again on May 1-2, 2013.
-The memorial video and presentation video at the bottom of the page are updated with the 2013 versions.
-The WDAY story from 2011 is still available.
+The article below describes the first ever Every 15 Minutes program in 2011 at Moorhead High School.
+Every two years the scenario is reenacted by Moorhead Police Officers and students at Moorhead High School.
+The memorial video and presentation video at the bottom of the page are updated with the 2017 versions.

 City of Moorhead Police Coordinate a Powerful Anti-Underage Drinking and Driving Program